Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 Fault-tolerant Training is an internal mechanism that enables PyTorch Lightning to recover from a hardware or software failure.
 This is particularly interesting while training in the cloud with preemptive instances which can shutdown at any time.

+Until now, a ``Trainer.fit()`` failing in the middle of an epoch during training or validation would require the user to restart that epoch completely, losing any progress made during the epoch.
+This would make benchmarking non-reproducible as optimization has been interrupted and only partially restored.

+With Fault Tolerant Training, when ``Trainer.fit()`` fails in the middle of an epoch during training or validation, Lightning will restart exactly where it failed, and everything will be restored.

 Fault Tolerance requires PyTorch 1.7 or higher and can be enabled as follows:

 .. code-block:: bash